customwrapperoffline/pythonfilebrowser/README.md

 # Python File Browser
 This is an *project* about an python *file browser*.
 This is not GUI-based file, because I want to cover that in a future update.

+# To-do list
+Make an GUI-based file browser which runs on Python

 # What Python version to use
 Use Python version 3.x.
 DO NOT USE 2.x FOR THIS CODE.